101companies/101rails/README.md

     bundle exec rake change_role

 You will be asked for your email and new role.

-Just type email from your github account and role ‘admin’ (or 'editor', 'guest')
+Just type email from your github account and role **admin**.

-##Contributing
+## Contributing

 If you make improvements to this application, please share with others.